soapbox-pub/rebased/docs/configuration/search.md

 While it has no external dependencies, it has problems with performance and relevancy.

+## QdrantSearch

+This uses the vector search engine [Qdrant](https://qdrant.tech) to search the posts in a vector space.
+This needs a way to generate embeddings, for now only the [Ollama](Ollama) api is supported.

+The default settings will support a setup where both Ollama and Qdrant run on the same system as pleroma.
+The embedding model used by Ollama will need to be pulled first (e.g. `ollama pull snowflake-arctic-embed:xs`) for the embedding to work.

 ## Meilisearch

 Note that it's quite a bit more memory hungry than PostgreSQL (around 4-5G for ~1.2 million